Designing AI-Agents with Personalities: A Psychometric Approach: Introduction

-Among the myriad of traits that can be incorporated into Agents, personalities, as a part of persona, stand out as among the most intuitive characteristics to simulate.
-Personalities encapsulate a spectrum of human behaviors and tendencies that are crucial for the prediction of life outcomes ranging from academic and career to health and socioeconomic outcomes \parencite{soto_how_2019, stewart2022finer, soldz1999big} to a multitude of interaction-based measures \parencite{furnham1999personality, tapus2014towards}.
-Despite this potential and the capacity of Agents to advance personality research, existing methodologies for implementing personality in Agents remain limited, typically falling into three distinct approaches.
+Among the myriad traits that can be incorporated into AI-Agent personas, personalities stand out as among the most intuitive characteristics to simulate.
+Personalities encapsulate a spectrum of human behaviors and tendencies crucial for the prediction of life outcomes ranging from academic and career to health and socioeconomic outcomes \parencite{soto_how_2019, stewart2022finer, soldz1999big} to a multitude of interaction-based phenomena \parencite{furnham1999personality, tapus2014towards}.
+Despite this potential and the capacity of AI-Agents to advance personality research, existing methodologies for implementing personality in AI-Agents remain limited, typically falling into three distinct approaches.

-First, personas may be assigned with simple personality adjectives.
-For example, \textcite{jiang_personallm_2024} assigned personalities to one of the Agents by telling it ``You are a character who is introverted, antagonistic, conscientious, emotionally stable, and open to experience."
-This type of approach holds a binary view --- either high-low or presence-absence of a trait --- contradicts established empirical evidence that personality traits exist on continuous spectra \parencite{asendorpf2006typeness, marcus2006antisocial, zrari2024assessing}.
+First, personas are assigned with simple personality adjectives in prompts.
+For example, \textcite{jiang_personallm_2024} assigned personalities to an AI-Agent by telling it ``You are a character who is introverted, antagonistic, conscientious, emotionally stable, and open to experience'' This type of approach holds a binary view, with either high-low or presence-absence of a trait, which contradicts established empirical evidence that personality traits exist on continuous spectra \parencite{asendorpf2006typeness, marcus2006antisocial, zrari2024assessing}.

-Second, personas may be assigned through demographic descriptions and personal preferences \parencite{park_generative_2023, serapio2023personality}.
+Second, personas may be assigned through demographic descriptions and personal preferences \parencite{park_generative_2023, serapio2023personality, bai2025irotehumanliketraitselicitation}.
 For instance, \textcite{park_generative_2023} used narrative descriptions such as ``John Lin is a pharmacy shopkeeper at the Willow Market and Pharmacy who loves to help people.''
 This approach relies heavily on stereotypical information extrapolated from the LLM's training corpora, where names and occupations may trigger implicit assumptions (e.g., associating "John Lin" with Asian ethnicity and pharmaceutical expertise).
-However, this approach, poses difficulties in evaluating the full scope of stereotypical implications (i.e., potential confounds) and fails to provide the granularity and precision necessary for social and behavioral science studies, particularly when the degree of trait expression is crucial for creating agents with specific personality profiles.
+This approach, however, poses difficulties in evaluating the full scope of stereotypical implications (i.e., potential confounds) and fails to provide the granularity and precision necessary for social and behavioral science studies, particularly when the degree of trait expression is crucial for creating AI-Agents with specific personality profiles.